Suhas42/Flappy-Bird/README.md

-# Flappy-Bird
+# Flappy-Bird-game
-A Pygame based interactive game called Flappy bird
+This is the famous flappy bird game which has been created using pygame.